 Window trim isn’t just a decorative piece.
 Exterior trim, in particular, hides gaps between your walls and the window itself.
 However, it can also insulate your home from the depredations of the outside weather and keep your interior cozy.
 And a cozy interior spends less on energy.

-Woodbridge Home Exteriors, your local exterior siding company, discusses a few do’s and do not’s when choosing an interior and exterior window trim.
+Your local exterior siding company, Woodbridge Home Solutions, discusses a few do’s and don’ts when choosing an interior and exterior window trim.

 When choosing window trim color, the idea is cohesion.
 Window trim color usually matches or complements the color of the side of the window.
 For example, interior window trim should be similar to your home’s molding.
 Meanwhile, the exterior window trim should enhance your exterior design and colors.